-Our school nurse is Mrs Julia Griffiths and she can be contacted on 01352 792923
+Our school nurse can be contacted on 01352 792923

 School medicals are held at school on Tuesday mornings.
 An appointment will be sent to you, the parent, with at least 2 weeks' notice.

 If you are unable to attend, permission can be given for the medical to go ahead without you following a telephone interview or the date can be re arranged to suit you.